alexandre-hallaine/Rainfall/level7/walkthrough.md

 Let's focus on the `main` function.
 It reads input from the command line then copies it to our buffer using `strcpy`, which is known to be unsafe due to its potential for causing buffer overflows, as it lacks a mechanism to limit the number of bytes copied.

-Since we're interacting with the heap here we won't have to worry about the stack layout, in this case we'll have to overflow the first buffer until we reach `buffer2->ptr` and write the address of the GOT entry of `puts` to it.
-Then thanks to the second `strcpy` we'll be able to overwrite the value that the GOT entry address for exit points to with the address of the `m` function.
+Since we're interacting with the heap here we won't have to worry about the stack layout, in this case we'll have to overflow the value pointed by `buffer1->ptr` until we reach `&buffer2->ptr` and write the address of the GOT entry of `puts` to it.
+Then, thanks to the second `strcpy`, we'll be able to overwrite the value that the GOT entry address for `puts` points to with the address of the `m` function.

 Yet again this exercise utilizes PLT and GOT, so please refer to the [level5 walkthrough](../level5/walkthrough.md) for a detailed explanation of how it works.